Studio 100: History

 At the start of October 2025, Studio 100's international distribution arm Studio 100 International entered a stragic alliance with French digital-first kids' entertainment company Animaj to reimagine Studio 100's most famous children's brand Maya the Bee to shape the future of the franchise.
-As part of the deal, French entertainment company Animaj had acquired Studio 100's rights to the property including the 1975, 1979 and 2012 TV series outside of Studio 100's home region Belgium and German-speaking countries as part of Animaj's international strategy to acquire international IPs and turn them into global franchises with Studio 100 would partner with Animaj to expand the brand to digital & international footprint using the latter's GenAI animation production tools that would lead the franchise's future series content development and international expansion, Studio 100 retained the production, international sales & feature film rights to the Maya the Bee films that they produced including its spin-off Arnie & Barney and would continue overseeing global theme park rights to the franchise in its home country Belgium and German-speaking countries.
+As part of the deal, French entertainment company Animaj had acquired Studio 100's rights to the property including the 1975, 1979 (excluding Japan) and 2012 TV series outside of Belgium and German-speaking countries as part of Animaj's international strategy to acquire international IPs and turn them into global franchises with Studio 100 partnering with Animaj to expand the brand to digital and international footprint using the latter's GenAI animation production tools that would lead the franchise's future series content development and international expansion, Studio 100 retained the production, international sales and feature film rights to the Maya the Bee films that they produced including its spin-off Arnie & Barney and would continue overseeing global theme park rights to the franchise in its home country Belgium and German-speaking countries.

 Divisions

 Studio 100 International

 Studio 100 International (formerly known as Studio 100 Media) is the German international distribution division of Belgian production group Studio 100 that distributes Studio 100's productions worldwide.

+The Munich-based distribution division was founded in June 2007, when its Belgian children's entertainment parent Studio 100 expanded its productions operations into Germany and enterted the worldwide distribution services with the formation of its own in-house international distribution division based in Munich entitled Studio 100 Media with Studio 100's co-founder Hans Bourlon serving as co-president with Patrick Elmendorff, former managing director of the children's entetainment division of German media group EM.TV, EM.Entertainment (which Studio 100 Media would acquire it a year later in 2008), had joined Studio 100's newly launched distribution arm Studio 100 Media as MD and co-president.

+On February 27, 2008, one year after the establishment of Studio 100's German distribution division Studio 100 Media and three months before the acquisition of EM.Entertainment by Studio 100 Media's Belgian parent company Studio 100, Studio 100 Media established a distribution partnership with Munich-based German entertainment production and distribution company EM.Sport Media AG under the latter's entertainment production division EM.Entertainment to distribute their entertainment portfolio including their classics such as Maya the Bee and Vic the Viking on TV, home entertainment and VOD platforms internationally excluding US, Germany, Australia, New Zealand, the distribution partnership had reunited Studio 100 Media's president and founder Patrick Elmendorff with EM.Entertainment with him leading their joint distribution team.